 There are several characteristics of sukuk that help insulate investors from short-term oil price shocks.
-These include the type of sukuk structure, the behavior of sukuk relative to other asset classes, the issuer's underlying credit quality, and the sukuk's industry exposures.
-Over the intermediate term to longer-term period, the price of oil can adversely affect an issuer's credit profile, particularly with those issues directly tied to the energy sector.
+These include the type of sukuk structure, the behavior of sukuk relative to other asset classes, their industry exposures, and the issuer's underlying credit quality.
+Over the interim to longer-term period, the price of oil can adversely affect an issuer's credit profile, particularly with those issues directly tied to the energy sector.
+However, it is not an overnight matter.